jfcloutier/karma_system/design_notes/acting.md

 * sends back nothing if the status of the directive is as predicted
 * otherwise
   * if the directive does not correspond to any of its experiences
-    * it sends back a "not_relevant" activation prediction error
+    * it sends back a `not_relevant` activation prediction error
   * else
     * it creates an activation experience, if the directive is new, to track its progress
     * and it sends back
-    * a "relevant" prediction error if the CA has is working on a plan, or about to
+    * a `relevant` prediction error if the CA has an experience it could potentially impact as directed
-    * a "planned" prediction error if the CA has a working plan
+    * a `planned` prediction error if the CA has built a working plan
-    * a "failed" prediction error if the CA tried but recently failed to find a working plan
+    * a `failed` prediction error if the CA tried but recently failed to build a working plan
-    * an "executed" prediction error if the CA recently executed a plan to achieve the directive
+    * an `executed` prediction error if the CA recently executed a plan to achieve the directive

 During the `predict` phase, a CA:

-* Emits activation predictions for all active umwelt directives in its active plans
+* Emits activation predictions for all active umwelt directives in its working plans
+  * a working plan is one where all directives are either already `executed` (an activation is observed as executed), `relevant` or `planned`
-  * an umwelt directive is active if it has neither executed **once**, nor been observed as `not_relevant` or `failed` **in the entire umwelt**
+  * an umwelt directive is active if no `executed` activation is observed in the umwelt

 During the `observe` phase, a CA:

 * Converts activation prediction errors in activation observations
-* Converts uncontradicated activation predictions into activation observations
+* Converts uncontradicated activation predictions into the other activation observations

 During the `experience` phase, a CA: